Over 30 million sites use Google Analytics, so many marketers no doubt have the same question: is Google Analytics LGPD compliant?

 What is LGPD, and why should I care?

-The LGPD is a Brazilian privacy law going into effect in Aug, 2020.
+The LGPD is a Brazilian privacy law going into effect August 1, 2021.
 The LGPD regulates, amongst other things, how organizations may obtain, use, and store the personal data of Brazilian residents.
 For a detailed overview, read our LGPD summary.
 Its key highlights are:

 - It enables Brazilian citizens, not online vendors, to have the final say on how their data is used